ashrayanepal/41189-My-Reflective-Portfolio/README.md

 We did not encounter many challenges this week but we also did not get a lot of assignment work done since last lesson, so it is hard to judge challenges.
 ### What needs to be done by next week’s meeting?
 Next meeting, we should have done majority of section 4 and hopefully get in contact with the tutor.

+## Week 11
+### What progress has been made in the assignment this week?
+This week, we got in contact with tutor because we realised the way we split the workload was in such a way that only one person is doing work at a time and the first section is hard to do on your own.
+Our tutor suggested that we all work on section 4 together so we can all learn how to code in python.
+We had done around half of section 4 before this talk with the tutor.
+We also learnt that we got an extension on the assignment until the 6th of November rather than the 23rd of October which will give us more time to put together a quality report.
+### What are (my/the) perceived strengths and weaknesses that I have observed?
+Strengths are still in social situations.
+Weaknesses are my leadership skills as well as python coding as I had not had any previous experience with it before this week.
+### What challenges did our team overcome this week working on the assignment?
+We had to backtrack on the way we split the workload due to section 4 being the hardest section and only one person doing it.
+We also came to this decision because we knew section 5 and 6 would be a lot easier to complete with the completion of section 4.
+### What needs to be done by next week’s meeting?
+By next week we need to have finished section 4 and then moved on to section 5 and 6.
+Section 7 which are the reflections can come after everything is done.